Could My Glasses Be Causing Me Neck Pain?

 This Compensation Pattern is VERY Common

-The pattern is tipping the chin up so that the eyes are looking through the lower part of the lense followed by generally slouching posture or reaching forward with the head and neck to position just so to be able to read at a specific distance.
+The pattern is tipping the chin up so that the eyes are looking through the lower part of the lenses followed by generally slouching posture or reaching forward with the head and neck to position just so, to be able to read at a specific distance.

 The main effect of this pattern that I see with clients that complain of pain in the neck are